 If you want to learn more about functional medicine and expand your clinical skill with fundamental clinical protocols for the treatment of depression and mood disorders join our introductory training!
 You’ll learn how to apply functional medicine to make a dramatic difference with your patients.

 Looking for better ways to help your patients with depression and mood disorders?
-Enroll in our Fellowship program and learn functional approaches to help your patients find lasting wellness.
+Enroll in our certified Fellowship program and learn functional approaches to help your patients find lasting wellness.

 References